The Course

 The old gravel quarry that divides the tee and the green makes this par 3 one of Maitland's most memorable holes.
 The Quarry requires an exacting tee shot across the abyss to this raised green encircled with sand and grass bunkers.
 The bunker to the left of the green in particular can leave all but the most skilled golfer a little frustrated.
 A well struck mid to short iron may avoid the dangers that this hole offers, but will still leave a demanding putt on this small but undulating green.

-Hole 14: The Pipeline (PAR 5) - 464m
+Hole 14: The Bell Tree (PAR 5) - 464m

 Hole 15: RAP (PAR 5) - 432m